georg-wolflein/GamingBot/README.md

 ### Problems
-If you are encountering problems during the installation, it's probably because you did not download the whole [publish](GamingBot/publish/) folder.
-The [setup.exe](GamingBot/publish/setup.exe) file has to be able to access the [Application Files](GamingBot/publish/Application Files) folder.
+If you are encountering problems during the installation, it's probably because you did not download the whole [INSTALL](INSTALL) folder.
+The [setup.exe](INSTALL/setup.exe) file has to be able to access the [Application Files](INSTALL/Application Files) folder.

 Another problem might be that you cannot start the application.
 If this is the case, make sure that the DLL [Main.dll](GamingBot/Main.dll) is located in the same directory as GamingBot.exe.